sourcefuse/terraform-aws-arc-s3/docs/module-usage-guide/README.md

 - Use bucket policies and ACLs to control access.
 - Enable versioning for better data protection.
 - Use tags to organize and manage resources effectively.

+## Cross region Replication
+For usage, see the [examples/replication](https://github.com/sourcefuse/terraform-aws-arc-s3/tree/main/examples/replication) folder.

+This example will create:

+- AWS S3 buckets with the specified configuration.
+- Cross region replication for S3 bucket

 ## Troubleshooting